 01 of 06

-The Blue Angels perform from March through November each year, ending the year with homecoming shows at their official base in Pensacola, Florida.
+The Blue Angels perform from March through November each year, culminating with a homecoming show at their official base in Pensacola, Florida.
 Each year in May and June, the Blue Angels aviators make key stops on their annual tour in the Capital Region.

 02 of 06